-The idea of cities evolving as living urban laboratories to test next generation logistics, mobility, and connectivity systems is the basis for the rise of interest in smart cities.
-In 2013, the American Institute of Architects published: Cities as a Lab: Designing the Innovation Economy.
-The paper was one of the first to position the built environment as a connectivity platform.
+The idea of cities evolving as living urban laboratories to test and implement next-generation governance, urban and civic tech, logistics, mobility, and connectivity systems is the basis for the rise of interest in smart cities.
+Two reports explored the rise of cities as platform in recent years, emphasizing the evolving convergence of the public and private sectors to connect and commercialize innovation more effectively.Read More

 According to the Harvard Business Review post, The Business of Artificial Intelligence:

 "The most important general-purpose technology of our era is artificial intelligence, particularly machine learning — that is, the machine’s ability to keep improving its performance without humans having to explain exactly how to accomplish all the tasks it’s given.
 Within just the past few years machine learning has become far more effective and widely available.
 We can now build systems that learn how to perform tasks on their own."Read More

 From Mitch Landrieu, Mayor of New Orleans and President of the U.S. Conference of Mayors:

 "While Americans look to Washington and see chaos and dysfunction reigning across our country, cities in urban, suburban, and rural communities are thriving and remain our greatest laboratory for economic growth, innovative public policy, and results-oriented government.
 In fact, the economic power of our metropolitan regions is driving our nation forward, and this must be recognized and strengthened if we are going to continue to compete in a global economy.
 From our largest cities and suburban areas to our smallest rural towns, mayors don’t just talk and debate, they provide safer, stronger, healthier, and more inclusive communities.
 Successful mayors combine real results and transformative vision delivered in real time.
 That’s leadership."